Flooding complicates clean-up at Japanese nuclear plant

 Shunichi Suzuki, Tepco's general manager for research and development of Fukushima Daiichi decommissioning, said on Friday stopping the groundwater was crucial.

-"Every day we have approximately 400 metric tons of groundwater," Suzuki told Reuters in an interview.
+"Everyday we have approximately 400 tonnes of groundwater," Suzuki told Reuters in an interview.

 Tepco is building a bypass system to try to stop the groundwater flowing from high ground into the buildings.